 Method #1 Replacing the POST Method

-The POST method is used to post the data entered by the user in the form to the browser.
-When the POST method is used, the details entered in form would not be appended to the URL and thus, the details are not visible to the user.
-While, if the form uses GET method, the details are appended to the URL and this doesn’t ensure confidentiality of the data being transferred.
+We use the POST method to post the data entered by the user in the form to the browser.
+When we use the POST method, the details entered in the form will not be appended to the URL; thus, the details are not visible to the user.
+While the form uses the GET method, the details are appended to the URL, which doesn’t ensure the data’s confidentiality.

-So, we generally do not use GET method with forms.
+So, we generally do not use the GET method with forms.
 So, we come down to the following two points.
-If your page is such that you are allowed to modify data on the page, POST method should be replaced by GET method.
-To do that simply follow the steps mentioned below:
+If your page is such that you can modify data on the page, the POST method should be replaced by the GET method.
+To do that, follow the steps mentioned below:

-- Just remove POST from the URL & use GET at its place.
+Just remove POST from the URL & use GET in its place.
 For example:

 //Remove POST